Tantric (band): Tantric (2000–2003)

 By late 2000, Tantric's demo caught the attention of Maverick Records who signed them that same year.
 The band quickly began recording their self-titled debut with producer Toby Wright in Nashville.
-The album was released on February 13, 2001, it spawned three singles "Breakdown", "Astounded" and "Mourning" The album debuted at No. 193 on the Billboard 200 chart and eventually peaked at No. 71.
-It was certified gold on November 30, 2001.
+The album was released on February 13, 2001, it spawned three singles "Breakdown", "Astounded" and "Mourning".

+The album debuted at No. 193 on the Billboard 200 chart and eventually peaked at No. 71.
+It was officially certified gold by the RIAA on November 30, 2001.
 By mid-2002 the album had sold over 600,000 copies.
 The band went on a headlining tour in early 2001, then went on tour with 3 Doors Down and Lifehouse from April to August of the same year to support the album.
 The band also toured with Kid Rock and Creed to support the album as well.
 The album is Tantric's most successful album to date.
 In February 2002, a track from the album titled 'Revillusion' was featured as the theme song for the WWA Revolution event.

 In June 2002, the band contributed the song "Cross the Line" for the NASCAR: Crank It Up compilation album.

 After We Go (2003–2005)

-After a frustrating recording session and pressure from the label, Tantric released their first single "Hey Now" from their second studio album titled After We Go on December 9, 2003.
-After We Go was released on February 24, 2004.
-Toby Wright came back as the main producer for the album.
-The album debuted at No. 56 on the Billboard 200 chart but quickly lost momentum.
+Toby Wright returned as producer as the band faced increasing pressure to satisfy contract obligations to the label, and on December 9, 2003, Tantric released the first single "Hey Now" from their second studio album, After We Go ahead of its February 24, 2004 release.
+The album debuted at No. 56 on the Billboard 200 chart.
 Three singles were released from the album including the lead single "Hey Now", followed by "The Chain" and "After We Go".
+The album sold over 200,000 copies in its first year.
+After We Go has since gone on to sell 500,000 copies, being certified Gold by the RIAA.

-The album has gone on to sell over 200,000 copies.
-Fairing well citing that many copies of the album were illegally downloaded off the internet.
-After We Go would be Tantric's final release for Maverick Records.
+Following settlement of a lawsuit filed by the label against the subsidiary's parent company that same year, After We Go would be Tantric's final release for Maverick Records.